Jack Suwinski Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Brewers' 4.06 team ERA ranks 12th across all MLB pitching staffs.

-- The Brewers rank 24th in baseball in home runs given up (91 total, 1.3 per game).
+- Brewers pitchers combine to rank 23rd in baseball in home runs given up (91 total, 1.3 per game).

-- Miley (3-2) takes the mound for the Brewers in his ninth start of the season.
-He has a 3.67 ERA in 41 2/3 innings pitched, with 24 strikeouts.

-- His last time out was on Tuesday, May 16 against the St. Louis Cardinals, when the lefty tossed 1 2/3 innings, surrendering one earned run while allowing only one hit.
+- His last appearance was on Sunday against the Oakland Athletics, when the righty tossed five innings, surrendering four earned runs while allowing three hits.

-- The 36-year-old has a 3.67 ERA and 5.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.